rzen/docker-ns1-dynamic-dns/README.md

 To test the script, run it through `docker run` and append `/dynamic-dns.py`.
 This will run the script once, then kill the container.
 Example:

 ```
-docker run --rm -v /your/config.yml:/config.yml:ro microbug/dynamic-dns:latest /dynamic-dns.py
+docker run --rm rzen/dynamic-dns:latest /dynamic-dns.py
 ```

+## Configuration

-## Config file
+Config file is not required in this fork.

-A `config.yml` file **must** be passed or the container won't be able to do anything.
-The format for the config file can be seen in `example-config.yml`.
+API key is provided in the `NS1_API_KEY` environment variable.

+Domains and hosts are provided in the `DOMAINS` environment variable.